 The club welcomes older youth riders participating in our club runs and training rides if membership and parental consent are in place beforehand.
 U16s will need to be in the company of a parent or guardian unless specific permission has been sought ahead of riding from the Club Chairman.
 Youth riders should bear in mind the required average pace and duration of the ride and be comfortable in achieving these before participating.

-The “faster” group will typically average 19+ mph.
+The “faster” group(s) will typically average 19-20+ mph.

-The “medium” group(s) will typically average 17-19 mph.
+The “medium” group(s) will typically average 17-18 mph.

-The “slower” group will average a minimum of 16 mph.
+The “slower” group(s) will average 16 mph.

-Sundays generally see two rides with differing routes but sometimes the same cafe stop:
+Sundays generally see two rides with differing routes but sometimes the same café stop:

 Club Ride Etiquette

 All riders attending Colchester Rovers Club Rides must carry Emergency contact details / ID.
-This is to allow your club mates to help YOU in the event of accident or illness.
+This is to allow your club mates to help YOU in the event of an accident or illness.

-Please note: Mudguards are compulsory on club rides from the 1st November to the end of February and are advised at any time the conditions are wet.
+Mudguards are compulsory on club rides from the 1st November to the end of February and are advised at any time the conditions are wet.

 Safety and Risk Management

 Consider your own insurance needs.
-In particular ensure that you have Third Party (Public Liability) insurance that covers you whilst cycling.
+In particular, ensure that you have Third Party (Public Liability) insurance that covers you whilst cycling.
 You should consider joining either the Cycling UK or British Cycling – membership includes both Third Party insurance and free legal assistance should you need to claim against someone else.